wonggw/Traffic_Management_grab/storage/README.md

 Data is stored in 2 list.

-1. image with demand
+1. Demand matrix
 2. timing

 Both the indexes of list correspond with each other.
+They are sequential.

 ## Reading data from pickle file
 ```python
 python readdata.py
 ```

+## Fake data

+Tried increasing the dataset by generating a new middle value between timestep using moving average.
+It did not turn out well as the loss is higher.